noahc3/apl-devcontainer/README.md

 - Use `docker-compose logs -f apl-dev` to view container logs
 - The image contains copyrighted files and should only be used locally.
 Do not distribute the built container image.
 - Run `./setup-env.sh` before first build to set up proper user ID mapping

+## Licensing

+The APL Development container configuration files are licensed under the MIT License.
+You can find a copy of the license [in the LICENSE file](LICENSE).